pcmacdon/jsish/lib/web/md/Using.md

 providing compact and self contained server-side web scripting *(To get Jsi see [Readme](https://jsish.org/jsi))*.

+You might say, Jsi is self-serving software 8-)

 ## Basics

 Jsi implements most of *Ecma-script 5.1* (see [Compatibility](#compatibility) and [Reference](Reference.md))